Difference between Sprintf and printf in Perl

 # Output:

-Using sprintf to format a string and store it in a variable.
+Using sprintf to create a formatted string and store it in a variable.

 Common Formatting Specifiers

-Both printf and sprintf utilize the same set of formatting specifiers, which are placeholders within the format string that dictate how the corresponding arguments should be presented.
+Both printf and sprintf utilize the same set of formatting specifiers, making it easy to switch between them once you understand the core difference.
 Here are some of the most commonly used specifiers:

 • %s: String